Information for International Students

 Students should follow the Newly Accepted Graduate Students page if they are new graduate students.
 Students who are approved for an undergraduate education major can review the Information for New Education Majors page.

 Applicants with international credentials, including those who require a student visa, are eligible to apply to School of Education programs leading to initial certification.
-All students admitted to programs leading to New York State certification must have their fingerprints cleared by the New York State Education Department (NYSED) before engaging in clinical experiences.
+All students admitted to programs leading to New York State certification and Applied Behavior Analysis must have their fingerprints cleared by the New York State Education Department (NYSED) before engaging in clinical experiences.

 International Students should contact the Office of Clinical Experiences (OCE) who will support you in this process.
 Visit the Fingerprinting for Hunter College School of Education Students to learn how to obtain fingerprint clearance.
 We encourage you to begin this process as early as possible after you are admitted.